On Signed Network Games with Binary Actions

 In contrast, network anti-coordination games are representative of another class of games exhibiting the so called strategic substitutes effect.
 In this case, the choice of a certain action by one player makes it more appealing for the other players to play the opposite action.
 They provide a natural model in situations where players are competing for resources that can become congested or in models where players can provide a public good, buy snob goods, or, in general, when there are gains from differentiation.
-In contrast to network coordination games, existence of Nash equilibria for anti-coordination games is guaranteed in special cases strongly dependent on the network structure. \cite{Bramoulle:2007} Moreover, even when equilibria exist, asynchronous best response dynamics may have limit cycles.
+In contrast to network coordination games, existence of \tcb{pure strategy} Nash equilibria for anti-coordination games is guaranteed in special cases strongly dependent on the network structure \tcb{\cite{Bramoulle:2007}.} Moreover, even when \tcb{pure strategy Nash} equilibria exist, asynchronous best response dynamics in network anti-coordination games may get trapped in limit cycles.

-Network games comprising both coordinating and anti-coordinating interactions have been recently proposed to model the presence of anti-conformist behaviors in a social community, accounting for some form of heterogeneity \cite{Ramazi.Riehl.Cao:2016,Grabisch.ea:2019,ramazi2023characterizing, le2023heterogeneous, liang2025coevolution} .
+Network games comprising both coordinating and anti-coordinating interactions have been recently proposed to model the presence of anti-conformist behaviors in a social community, accounting for some form of heterogeneity \cite{Ramazi.Riehl.Cao:2016,Grabisch.ea:2019,ramazi2023characterizing, le2023heterogeneous}.
 More generally, games exhibiting both strategic complements and substitutes have been recently proposed in the economic literature \cite{Monaco:2016} to model heterogeneous interactions, e.g., markets with coexistence of both Cournot and Bertrand type firms.
-Such mixed games may fail to possess Nash equilibria.
+Such mixed games may fail to admit Nash equilibria.
 A fundamental example is the matching pennies game, which is a two-player game with one coordinating and one anti-coordinating player.
-In contrast with the matching pennies game, one can imagine that in a scenario where most of the players are coordinating and form a 'well' connected subset, the presence of few anti-coordinating players should not prevent the coordinating players to reach a consensus and possibly the whole system to reach a Nash equilibrium.
+In contrast with the matching pennies game, one can imagine that, in a scenario where most of the players are coordinating and form a ``well connected'' subset, the presence of few anti-coordinating players should not prevent the coordinating players to reach a consensus and possibly the whole system to reach a Nash equilibrium.
 This is one main motivation to our work.